15.4 C

 $ find /opt /usr /var -name foo.scala -type f

-You can use the Linux find command when searching for a file in multiple directories at the same time.
-Simply put the directory names one after another followed by a space when searching.
+You can use this find command when searching for a file in multiple directories simultaneously.
+Put the directory names one after another, followed by a space when searching.

 6. Search for a File Ignoring Case